dabrahams/SPMBuildToolSupport/README.md

 - Bugs:
   - Plugin outputs are not automatically rebuilt when a plugin's source changes (https://github.com/apple/swift-package-manager/issues/6936)
-  - Broken filesystem path handling on Windows (https://github.com/apple/swift-package-manager/issues/6994)
+  - Broken file system path handling on Windows (https://github.com/apple/swift-package-manager/issues/6994)
   - If you use a plugin to generate tests or source for an executable, on Windows, SPM will try to link the plugin itself into the executable, resulting in “duplicate main” link errors (https://github.com/apple/swift-package-manager/issues/6859#issuecomment-1720371716).

 - Limitations: